How To Add Charts And Graphs To WordPress

 After the plugin has been activated, click on Library …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in your dashboard menu …
+You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from your main menu …

-Your next step is to add the charts and graphs to your library that you plan to publish to your pages or posts.
+Your next step is to add the charts and graphs to your library that you plan to display in your pages or posts.

-To add a new chart or graph to the library, click on ‘Add New’ …
+To add a graph or chart to the plugin’s library, click on ‘Add New’ …

-A visual gallery displaying all the types of charts available will load on your screen.
+A visual gallery displaying all the different kinds of charts and graphs available will load on your screen.

-Your graph/chart type will pop up in a new window.
+The selected graph/chart type will open up in a lightbox.

-The next step is to upload a CSV file containing the data you want your chart or graph to be populated with …
+The next step is to upload a CSV file with the data you want to populate your chart or graph with …

-- The second row includes the series type (e.g. boolean, timeofday, etc.)
+- Your second row contains the series type (e.g. number, date, etc.)

-If you are not sure how to format your CSV file, just use the sample that comes with the plugin.
+If you are unsure about how to format your data CSV, just study the sample file supplied with the plugin.

 Next, select your data source (‘From Computer’ or ‘From Web’) in the ‘Upload CSV File’ section.